sodiqlab/first-repo/README.md

-# My name is sodiq Mustapha, i am a nigerian student with aspirations to become a software engineer with commnnity.
+# My name is sodiq Mustapha, i am a nigerian student with aspirations to become a software engineer.
+I plan to uphold my community with the finacial freedom being a software engineer should bring.
 Yurrr"